Arnklit/ShellFurGodot/README.md

 **Mobile Support - experimental**

-The shader works with GLES2, however rotational physics do not work in GLES2.
+The shader works with GLES2, however rotational physics and Custom Physics Pivot does not work in GLES2.

 I suggest using the *Mobile* shader when targeting mobile, but if you have a newer device, the *Regular* shader might work as well.